 Marian Osher, a printmaker and painter, born in Philadelphia, has lived most of her life in Maryland.
 She enjoys working in her studios in Maryland and near the Delaware seashore.
 She received her BA (University of Maryland) and a Master of Fine Arts degree in Printmaking (George Washington University).
-She has had seventeen solo shows.
-Her artwork has been shown in numerous group exhibitions in the U.S., and in international shows in Moscow, Argentina, Brazil, Belgium and India.
+She has had twenty-six solo shows.
+Her artwork has been shown in numerous group exhibitions in the U.S., and in international shows in Argentina, Australia, Brazil, Belgium, China, Germany, India, Italy and Russia.
 Osher is included in the Green Art Guide and the Women Environmental Artist’s Directory.
-The Environmental Defense Fund chose Osher’s artwork for the cover of their Pocket Seafood Selector (2007), which helps consumers to make environmentally sound seafood choices.
 Her work is included in the permanent collections of the Library of Congress, National Museum of Women in the Arts, and the Museum of Modern Art (Buenos Aires, Argentina), among others.
-Osher is represented by the Washington Printmakers Gallery, DC (since 1985) and the Ceres Gallery, NY (since 2005).
-Osher is also a private art instructor and consultant, guiding students in college art portfolio development.
+Osher is represented in Rehoboth, DE by Gallery 50 Contemporary Art.
+She is currently a resident artist at Artists and Makers Studios in Rockville, Maryland.
+Osher is a private art instructor and consultant, guiding students in college art portfolio development.